Love-and-Tolerance/guide-site-dev/README.md

 "enchantment.minecraft.luck_of_the_sea": "§2Luck§r of the §1§lSea",

 would result in the word “Luck” being green, and “Sea” being both blue and bold.

+Better examples including support for colored text can be found on the Minecraft Wiki [Page for Formatting Codes](https://minecraft.fandom.com/wiki/Formatting_codes)
 Code| Color/Formatting
 :--:|:--:
 §0|Black